 Therefore there is an urgent need to rationalise the school curriculum so as to prepare a good human being.
+Along with academic education, life skills, experiential learning, physical education and creative skills also need to be included.
 Also there is a need to develop a system where students get time for each of these and can progress in the areas which he or she likes most.
-Rationalisation of the syllabus may help reduce the burden of curriculum and make the content more balanced in various subjects offered from class I to class XII.
-It is the need of the hour to inculcate value education, life skills, vocational skills, experiential learning and physical fitness in our daily life through systemic curricular reforms.
+Rationalisation of the syllabus may help reduce the burden of curriculum and make the content more balanced in various subjects offered from class I to class XII.It is the need of the hour to inculcate value education, life skills, experiential learning and physical fitness in our daily life through systemic curricular reforms.
 Unless we bring comprehensive and serious reform in curriculum incorporating the concerns related to pedagogy of science, mathematics, language, ICT, health, arts, etc. generating the need for the use and sharing of resources, the resource challenge will continue to be a constrain for improving quality.

 Benchmarking (outcomes) is a way of thinking about national performance, about local and regional effectiveness and performance at the level of individual schools.
 Benchmarks can be used diagnostically and formatively to inform policy and practice.
 The challenge of comparability is to create an open and positive climate for dialogue.
-The obvious place to start with learning outcomes attained by children is at school, their acquisition of basic skills at key stages of development, etc. There is a need to evolve a mechanism at state level to bring curriculum reform in tune with the emerging curricular vision as suggested in NCFs and National Education Policies and also infusing learning outcomes in the curriculum.
+The obvious place to start with learning outcomes attained by children is at school, their acquisition of basic skills at key stages of development, etc. There is a need to evolving a mechanism at state level to bring curriculum reform in tune with the emerging curricular vision as suggested in NCFs and National education Policies and also infusing learning outcomes in the curriculum.
 Evolving a mechanism to provide all the children an opportunity for meaningful learning and successful completion of school education by creating enabling school environment and inclusive curriculum requires to have continuous dialogue with teachers and state functionaries.